 - Snorkel diver rescue

 - Effective rescues

 - Pre-dive buddy awareness

 - Buddy awareness on a snorkel dive

-Rescue to the surface
+- Rescue to the surface

 - In water life support sequence

 - Surface tows to shore

 - Landing casualty shore

 - Landing casualty boat

 - Priorities of BLS Dr ABC

-- Priorities of BLS Dr ABC

 - Airway

 - Unresponsive casualty

 - Basic Life Support

 - Using an AED

 - Use of oxygen for snorkelling

 - Recovery position two kinds

 - Casualty care

 - Miscellaneous injuries and conditions

-The idea is not to let the problem occur in the first place and this is done by good anticipation skills, comprehensive planning and being in a constant state of awareness of our surroundings and fellow snorkellers.
+The idea is not to let the problem occur in the first place.
+This is done by good anticipation skills, comprehensive planning and being in a constant state of awareness of our surroundings and fellow snorkellers.